NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 Plug loads can be provided by entering ``MiscLoads/PlugLoad`` elements; if not provided, plug loads will not be modeled.
 Currently only plug loads specified with ``PlugLoadType='other'``, ``PlugLoadType='TV other'``, ``PlugLoadType='electric vehicle charging'``, or ``PlugLoadType='well pump'`` are recognized.
-The annual energy consumption (``Load[Units='kWh/year']/Value``) can be provided, otherwise they will be calculated using the following equations from either `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_ or the BA HSP.
+The annual energy consumption (``Load[Units='kWh/year']/Value``) can be provided, otherwise they will be calculated using the following equations from either `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_ or the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.

 .. math:: TelevisionkWhs = 413.0 + 69.0 \cdot NumberofBedrooms
 .. math:: OtherkWhs = 0.91 \cdot ConditionedFloorArea